awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 ![\[Kubecost architecture\]](http://docs.aws.amazon.com/eks/latest/userguide/images/kubecost-architecture.png)

   With [https://prometheus.io/](https://prometheus.io/) pre\-installed, you can write queries to ingest Kubecost data into your current business intelligence system for further analysis\.
 You can also use it as a data source for your current [https://grafana.com/](https://grafana.com/) dashboard to display Amazon EKS cluster costs that your internal teams are familiar with\.
 To learn more about how to write Prometheus queries, see the [Prometheus Configuration](https://github.com/opencost/opencost/blob/develop/PROMETHEUS.md) `readme` file on GitHub or use the example Grafana JSON models in the [Kubecost Github repository](https://github.com/kubecost/cost-analyzer-helm-chart/tree/develop/cost-analyzer) as references\.
 + **AWS Cost and Usage Report integration** – To perform cost allocation calculations for your Amazon EKS cluster, Kubecost retrieves the public pricing information of AWS services and AWS resources from the AWS Price List API\.
 You can also integrate Kubecost with **AWS Cost and Usage Report** to enhance the accuracy of the pricing information specific to your AWS account\.
 This information includes enterprise discount programs, reserved instance usage, savings plans, and spot usage\.
-To learn more about how the AWS Cost and Usage Report integration works, see [AWS Cloud Integration](https://guide.kubecost.com/hc/en-us/articles/4407595928087-AWS-Cloud-Integration#aws-cloud-integration) in the Kubecost documentation\.
+To learn more about how the AWS Cost and Usage Report integration works, see [AWS Cloud Billing Integration](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations) in the Kubecost documentation\.

 ## Remove Kubecost<a name="cost-monitoring-remove-kubecost"></a>